- Kelley Weigel, Executive Director

-- Steve Mayes, Operations and Finance Manager
+- Steve Mayes, Director of Finance and Operations

-- Aimee Santos-Lyons, Gender Justice Director
+- Amy Casso, Gender Justice Program Director

 Kelley Weigel brings a passion for justice to her decades of community organizing – a plus when looking at her resume of front line efforts to fight the right in the Pacific Northwest.
 Kelley started with the Center in 2002 and has been instrumental in the Center’s multi-issue approach to working for social justice.
 Organizations credit the Center’s support in advancing their own wins and successes for racial and gender justice.